NLBMax/EE6894-Team-Microarchitecture/SST/README.md

 # EE6894-Team-Microarchitecture
 This is a project that builds the Cloak design on SST.
+The main experiment can be found in the folder: mult_core_testing The experiment under the folder "single_core_testing" includes the experiment of running programs with RISC-V CPU.
+Only single-core designs are implemented.
+Installation can be found in the readme in "single_core_testing".

 # Installing Structural Simulation Toolkit (SST) 14.1.x